 This OS2 is applicable to direct workers, primary supply workers and community workers.
-In compliance to OS2, EGENCO will ensure that the Contractor for the rehabilitation works has well laid out labour management procedures that are acceptable by the AfDB.
-The Procedures should set out minimum wages, Grievance Redress Mechanism (GRM) and addresses occupational health and safety issues.
+In compliance to OS2, EGENCO will ensure that the contractor for the rehabilitation works of Nkula B Hydropower Station has well-laid out labour management procedures that are acceptable by the AfDB.
+The procedures should set out minimum wages, Grievance Redress Mechanism and address occupational health and safety issues.